 Back Pack Example = Viking Tripod Carrier

-Digiscoping Adaptor Example = Viking Universal Smart Phone Digiscoping Adaptor (new out & very practical)
+Digiscoping Adaptor Example = Viking Universal Smart Phone Digiscoping Adaptor (very practical)

 Telescopes - How to buy